-2. The types of manuscripts accepted include original articles, case reports, reviews, etc. The manuscript should be unpublished and must not have been submitted or accepted for publication with another journal.
+2. The types of manuscripts accepted include original articles, case reports, reviews, etc. The manuscript should be unpublished, written by English and must not have been submitted or accepted for publication with another journal.

-3. Kawasaki Meical Journal is accpeting manuscripts categoraized as “Acceptable Secondary Publication”.
+3. Kawasaki Medical Journal is accepting manuscripts categorized as “Acceptable Secondary Publication”.
 The manuscript submitted to this category should be fit to the following roles announced from the ICMJE (the International Committee of Medical Journal Editors).

 5. All grants and funds supporting the manuscript should be noted.
 In particular, the financial support of studies evaluating the products of a company from which funds or grants were received should be clearly noted, as should the financial support of studies involving any potential, actual or perceived conflict of interest.
-If authors have no declaration of COI, please describe it at the end of manuscript.
+If authors have no declaration of conflict of interest (COI), please describe it at the end of manuscript.

-6. The manuscript should be written in English, French or German in a double-spaced format, and should be submitted through digital electronic media such as CD or USB memory stick.
+6. The manuscript should be written in English in a double-spaced format, and should be submitted through digital electronic media such as CD or USB memory stick.

 7. The format of the manuscript should adhere to the following guidelines: